 Cattle are raised in every state across the U.S. for consumers all over the world.

 The importance of cattle feeding to Nebraska’s economy runs deeper than in other states.
-Nearly 5 million head are finished and marketed in Nebraska, a state with a population of 1.8 million residents.
-Texas markets a third more cattle than Nebraska, but it has a population of 25.6 million residents over 14 times larger.
-Iowa markets less than 2 million cattle and has 1.2 million more residents than Nebraska.
-This means such states depend on other industries.
-Their standard of living isn’t nearly as dependent on cattle feeding as Nebraska’s.
+Nearly 5 million head are finished and marketed in Nebraska, a state with a population of 1.9 million residents.
+Texas markets a third more cattle than Nebraska, but it has a population of 29 million residents over 15 times larger.
+Many other states depend on other industries meaning their standard of living isn’t nearly as dependent on cattle feeding as Nebraska’s.

 Nebraska has the top three beef cow counties in the U.S., including the nation’s No. 1 cow county – Cherry County, with nearly 166,000 cows.
 Custer County is No. 2 (100,000) and Holt County is No. 3 (99,000).
 Also among the top counties in the nation is Lincoln County at No. 12 (69,000).

-January 2012 figures illustrate that Nebraska continues to have far more cattle than people.
-Cattle outnumber Nebraskans nearly 4 to 1.
-Cows number 1.94 million, versus Nebraska residents who number just 1.8 million.
-The cows and the 4.7 million head that are annually fed in Nebraska total nearly 6.8 million cattle.
+January 2022 figures illustrate that Nebraska continues to have far more cattle than people.
+The 1.8 million cows combined with the nearly 5 million head that are annually fed in Nebraska total nearly 6.8 million cattle.
 That's over 3.5 times more cattle than people in Nebraska!